Battle of White Plains Summary

 This video from the White Plains Public Library provides an overview of the Battle of White Plains.

-Suggested Reading About the Battle of White Plains and the New York and New Jersey Campaign
+Suggested Reading About the Battle of White Plains and the New York-New Jersey Campaign

 - The Battle of White Plains: Washington and Howe in Westchester by Stephen Paul DeVillo